microsoft/pxt-microbit/docs/projects/red-light-green-light.md

 ### Multi editor

 This project uses radio to communicate status to other @boardname@s.
-It's helpful to know how a second @boardname@ will respond when it's send a radio message.
+It's helpful to know how a second @boardname@ will respond when it's sent a radio message.
 You can code and test two radio programs using the multi-editor feature.
 Open **https://makecode.com/multi** to launch 2 side-by-side micro:bit editors.

 ### ~